 Stefano Nicolao, Costumes Artist

-Stefano’s costumes are unique pieces, crafted by expert hands and decades long experience.
-From the initial study of the settings and the historical background, to the choice of precious and rare fabrics, the preparation, the cutting and the sewing, every step for the crafting of these unique costumes is a careful and precise process, in order to reconstruct a costume that cannot be distinguished from an ancient dress, or gala dress that will leave everyone speechless.
+Stefano’s costumes are unique pieces, crafted by expert hands and decades-long experience.
+From the initial study of the settings and the historical background to the choice of precious and rare fabrics, the preparation, the cutting and the sewing, every step for the crafting of these unique costumes is a careful and precise process.
+This way, Stefano is able to tailor a costume that cannot be distinguished from an ancient dress, or a gala dress, that will leave everyone speechless.

 As astonishing as it might sound, at Stefano’s Atelier what is hidden under the upper layer of the costume, matters just as much as everything else.
 Stefano strongly believes that in order for his hand made creations to feel authentic and believable, the people wearing them have to sense all the layers of his craft, because only then it will give the the tangible feeling of being thrown back into a long forgotten past.